laurentperrinet/laurentperrinet.github.io/content/publication/franciosini-20-cosyne/index.md

 ---
-abstract: 'Cells in the primary visual cortex of mammals (V1) have historically been divided into two classes: simple and complex.
+summary: 'Cells in the primary visual cortex of mammals (V1) have historically been divided into two classes: simple and complex.
 Simple cells exhibit a rectified linear response to oriented visual stimuli while complex cells show various degrees of invariance with respect to the stimulus'' phase (position).
 The existence of these